Our School App Stay connected on the go...

 We regularly review the progress we are making to meet our equality objectives.

-1. To ensure the value added figures for all groups of students, including those entitled in receipt of pupil premium, show similarly high scores – This will be shown by year on year analysis of examination results.
+1. To ensure the Progress 8 and value added figures for all groups of students, including those entitled in receipt of pupil premium, show similarly high scores – This will be shown by year on year analysis of examination results.
+We are aiming for a Progress 8 score of +1.

 Consultation and engagement